mikeharder/http-get-perf/README.md

 # HTTP GET performance comparison

-Client was run on Azure DS1_V2 (1 core) for parity since Python is limited to a single CPU.
+Client was run on Azure DS1_V2 (1 core) for parity since Python and JS are limited to a single CPU.
 Server was run on Azure DS3_V2 (4 cores) to ensure server was not the bottleneck.

 ![image](https://user-images.githubusercontent.com/9459391/75082146-17a2ed00-54c7-11ea-858c-0bd42b531b7b.png)